-Comment Location in Housing Element Does the plan depend mostly on non- vacant sites, either in general or for lower- income RHNA categories?
+Comment Location in Housing Element Does the plan depend mostly on non-vacant sites, either in general or for lower-income RHNA categories?
 Lomita should not make assumptions about how many sites will be redeveloped during the 8-year planning period.
 Does the plan include at least a 15-30% buffer of available sites above the RHNA allocations?
 Does the plan put most or all lower-income housing in industrial or commercial areas, or far from public facilities?
 Cities and counties are required to "affirmatively further fair housing" through their Housing Element plans, including by distributing planned lower-income housing throughout the jurisdiction to ensure that lower-income homeowners and tenants have access to opportunity.
 If the plan includes rezoning, is the rezoning plan reasonable?
 Consider any significant NIMBY opposition to the specific area planned for rezoning, or whether the rezoned areas are not very suitable for housing.
-Addressed in Appendix E and detailed in the Sites Inventory form Tables A and B.

-In order to motivate property owners to do construction which have large lots, the city should allow for apartment dwellings or multiple dwelling units without the 5ft space requirements to be constructed on those properties.
-As detailed in Appendix E, the City has few large lots and will incentivize the consolidation of lots as detailed in Program 12 of the Housing Element.
+Addressed in Appendix E and detailed in the Sites Inventory Form, Tables A and B. In order to motivate property owners to do construction which have large lots, the city should allow for apartment dwellings or multiple dwelling units without the 5ft space requirements to be constructed on those properties.
+As detailed in Appendix E, the City has few large lots and will incentivize the consolidation of lots, as detailed in Program 12 of the Housing Element.
 Setback requirements of 5 feet are considered to be reasonable and do not unduly constrain development.
 Residential development in commercial areas and creating a multi-family buffer between commercial zones and residential areas.
-Addressed in Appendix E and detailed in the Sites Inventory form Tables A and B. How parents can purchase affordable 1- or 2-bedroom housing for intellectually and physically disabled adult children.
-Programs of the Housing Element to address the needs of those with a disability include: Program 6, to incentivize affordable ADUs - ADUs can provide opportunities for those with special needs such as seniors or those with disabilities, including developmental disabilities, by creating housing in an independent setting while still allowing for support from caregivers who reside on the same lot; Program 13, to reduce development standards for senior housing and housing to assist those with special needs; Program 14, to increase density in areas with high access to opportunity; and Program 19, to better connect developers and residents to resources related to housing accessibility aim to assist in increasing housing for the aging population and those with disabilities.
-Please include public lands, like parks, as possible site for urbanization and leave our bedroom community alone!
-Addressed in Appendix E and detailed in the Sites Inventory form Tables A and B. Affordable housing The Housing Element addresses the needs of lower-income households, including extremely low-income households through the sites identified and the programs of the
+Addressed in Appendix E and detailed in the Sites Inventory Form, Tables A and B. How parents can purchase affordable 1- or 2-bedroom housing for intellectually and physically disabled adult children.
+Programs of the Housing Element to address the needs of those with a disability include Program 6, to incentivize affordable accessory dwelling units (accessory dwelling units can provide opportunities for those with special needs, such as older adults or those with disabilities, including developmental disabilities, by creating housing in an independent setting while still allowing for support from caregivers who reside on the same lot); Program 13, to reduce development standards for senior housing and housing to assist those with special needs; Program 14, to increase density in areas with high access to opportunity; and Program 19, to better connect developers and residents to resources related to housing accessibility aimed to assist in